emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs.md

 # AV Receiver Settings
-If you are using an AV receiver, make sure that your AVR is configured to support 4K signal passthrough but is not modifying the video.
+If you are using an AV receiver, make sure that your AVR is configured to support 4K signal passthrough but is not modifying the video resolution.

 # Android TV Settings